dmort27/kairos-yaml/CONTRIBUTING.md

 In most cases, running the program is the only testing needed.

-A manual test plans should be written once this project is more mature.
+A manual test plans should be written.

 There is currently no automated testing, but it might be useful in the future.